An inside story about how one pharma company used content marketing to reach GPs at very low cost.

 What do the metrics tell you?

 The metrics from this campaign tell us a lot: 3541 individual GPs engaged with the six pieces of content.
-They viewed 4056 pages of content and spent on average 2:29 minutes on each page.
+They viewed 4056 pages of the campaign and spent on average 2:29 minutes on each page.
 Time on page is important because it tells us they read the articles in full rather than bouncing off elsewhere.

 GPs also spent 28 hours watching the animation representing 1205 individual video views.
 More than half of those who watched it watched the animation in full – also an important metric, especially when considering online videos are rarely watched to completion.